Reachability in Restricted Chemical Reaction Networks: Reachability in General CRNs

-\begin{theorem} Production in 2-source, 2-consuming preserving CRNs is PSPACE-complete with only bimolecular reactions. \end{theorem} \begin{proof} Membership in PSPACE for Proper CRNs was shown in \cite{thachuk2012space}.
+\begin{proof} Membership in PSPACE for Proper CRNs was shown in \cite{thachuk2012space}.
 Given an instance of the motion planning problem with toggle-locks and rotate gadgets, create a CRN ruleset and configuration as described above.
 Our starting configuration of the CRN encodes the start location and starting states of the gadgets.
 The target species we wish to produce is the agent species for the target location in the motion planning problem.

 The agent may only traverse a toggle-lock gadget if the gate catalyst is in the correct state.
 The rotate gadget sends the signal to the correct next state.
 Once the agent reaches the target wire, the agent species representing it is produced.
 If the agent reaches the target location, then reactions apply representing the path of the agent to produce the target species.